-Visa office interviews are conducted for the purpose of assessing the refugee's eligibility for resettlement to Canada as a permanent resident and also assess his or her admissibility to enter Canada.
+Visa office interviews are conducted to assess the refugee's eligibility for resettlement to Canada as a permanent resident and also assess his or her admissibility to enter Canada.

-It is in the Principal Applicant's best interest for the Core Team to help them prepare for the interview.
+As a Core Team, it is important to help them prepare for the interview.
 Read over the fact sheet provided by so you are aware of the process and what will be required.
-Once the refugee has received an interview date, they will be much better prepared if you have walked them through the process and explained their rights and responsibilities.
+Once the refugee has received an interview date, they will be much better prepared if you have walked them through the process, explained their rights and responsibilities and given them a mock interview.
 Many refugees have been victims of abuse by authorities.
-Helping them understand this interview will empower them to tell their own story honestly and with the confidence of knowing that they are safe here.
+Helping them understand and prepare for this interview will empower them to tell their own story honestly and with the confidence of knowing that they are safe.

 1. Review their original application.
 Has anything changed with regards to their family composition, their country of asylum or anything else?
-If something has changed in the facts as recorded in the application, IRCC &/or the Visa Office must be informed to avoid delays in processing their file.
+If something has changed in the facts as recorded in the application, IRCC &/or the Visa Office must be informed prior to the interview to avoid delays.

 - Send the refugee a copy of their application to review the way their story was presented.

 - Visa officers are looking for consistency and honesty in the refugee's narrative.
 It is very important the Applicant retell their story as it was presented in the application, answering even difficult questions honestly.

 2. Collect all the documents.
 Make sure the documents are translated into English or French.
 Use original documents or updated documents if some have expired. i.e. expired ID documents that have been updated.

 3. Prepare updates.
 Review the application with the refugee and list anything & everything that has changed since the original submission.
 We would expect that anything big, such as a birth, a death, a marriage, an adoption, etc. has already been updated with IRCC &/or the visa office overseas.
 If not, making these changes at the time of their interview will cause further delays.